Celebrating our Magnificent Planet on Earth Day

 The experience allowed me to support the local economy, enjoy the company of a local guide who loved sharing the passion of his home with me, and get back to nature in a completely personal way.

-Send me an email and let me know, I’d love to share it with other travelers!
 I hope this helped give you some ideas for your next trip.
-Thanks to the ladies who contributed their recommendations for confirming that it isn’t as hard as it sounds to have environmentally friendly adventures.
+Thanks to the ladies who contributed their recommendations for confirming that it isn’t as hard as it sounds to have environmentally friendly adventures!
 And of course, a shoutout to Mother Earth for rocking it and giving us such a tremendous place to live.